Brazil is home to the biomes of Amazonia, Mata Atlântica & Cerrado.

 Commonly known as juçara, jussara, açaí-do-sul or palmiteiro, it’s a palm tree native to the Atlantic Forest.
 Its fruits are highly appreciated in cooking and have high nutritional value.
 As it is a plant that grows in a more shaded area of the forest, it is being introduced in agroforestry systems that are already in place, which guarantees that they will be cared for together with the other species that are present in the planted areas.

 Since Fazenda Sertão is an established organic farm using syntropic agroforestry methods, while educating their local community, we see great potential for cooperative growth.
-We are now creating a master plan to scale up their agroforestry plantings.

 The Cerrado